applewoodsmokedham/metagraph/memory-bank/activeContext.md

 - **Core Scripts**: src/public/js/api-client.js, endpoint-toggle.js
 - **Example Config**: .EXAMPLE.env

-This document will be continuously updated as we progress toward the official open-source release.
+This document will be continuously updated as we progress toward the next phase of development.